GarhimaArora/UEF-HSPC-Task/README.md

   ### Scripts

-  The folder contains all the code required to reproduce the proposed single-cell RNA-seq analysis pipeline for investigating sex-specific differences in human bone marrow cells.
+  The folder contains all the code required for the proposed single-cell RNA-seq analysis pipeline for investigating sex-specific differences in human bone marrow cells.

 - Downloading_RAW_data_count_SRR.bash
   Bash script for downloading raw sequencing data from the SRA using the SRA Toolkit.
 This script retrieves FASTQ files corresponding to the SRR accessions associated with the study.